KPXG-TV

 KPXG-TV (channel 22) is a television station licensed to Salem, Oregon, United States, broadcasting the Ion Television network to the Portland area.
-Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, the station has offices on Southwest Naito Parkway in downtown Portland, and its transmitter is located in the Sylvan-Highlands section of the city.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, the station broadcasts from a transmitter located in the Sylvan-Highlands section of the city.

 KPXG-TV was started as independent station KECH in 1981.
 Never truly successful, it filed for bankruptcy within two years.
 From 1987 to 1998, it primarily broadcast Home Shopping Network (HSN) programming before being purchased for the launch of Pax, predecessor to Ion.

 History

 KECH

-Channel 22 in Salem was switched from a noncommercial to a commercial assignment in April 1979, when the Federal Communications Commission (FCC) approved a request to reclassify Salem's KVDO-TV (channel 3), a commercial station that had since been bought by state public broadcaster OEPBS, as a noncommercial station in preparation for its eventual move to Bend.
+Channel 22 in Salem, Oregon, was switched from a noncommercial to a commercial assignment in April 1979, when the Federal Communications Commission (FCC) approved a request to reclassify Salem's KVDO-TV (channel 3), a commercial station that had since been bought by state public broadcaster OEPBS, as a noncommercial station in preparation for its eventual move to Bend.
 A year later, an application for the channel was filed by a company known as Greater Willamette Vision.
 Its investors were Arnold Brustin and Chris Desmond, both formerly associated with CBS.
 The FCC granted the application on January 23, 1981; Brustin and Desmond then filed for subscription television (STV) authorization as well.
 After a $4 million investment, KECH ("KECH 22", said like Catch-22) began on November 21.
-Even though KECH was just the second independent serving the Portland market, a third planned station in Vancouver, Washington, had already tied up a significant quantity of syndicated programming and movies.
-KLRK, which signed on as KPDX in 1983, was being purchased in the middle of construction by Camellia City Telecasters of Sacramento, California, which already had experience in programming independent stations; by the time KECH was on the air, it already had spent $10 million on programming rights, leaving lesser shows for channel 22 to broadcast.
+Even though KECH was just the second independent station serving the Portland market, a third planned station in Vancouver, Washington, had already tied up a significant quantity of syndicated programming and movies.
+KLRK (channel 49), which signed on as KPDX in 1983, was being purchased in the middle of construction by Camellia City Telecasters of Sacramento, California, which already had experience in programming independent stations.
+By the time KECH was on the air, Camellia City already had spent $10 million on programming rights, leaving lesser shows for channel 22 to broadcast.
 When Larry Black, who also owned stakes in two Portland cable systems, and KECH filed a petition to deny the completion of the KLRK sale on the grounds that Camellia was involved before the sale's completion in contravention of FCC rules, Camellia countered that Black had attempted to undercut its bid to shareholders of the unbuilt Vancouver outlet and even had proposed that it operate as a repeater of KECH.